10 Favorite Spring Read Alouds for Your Classroom

 4 Read Aloud Strategies to Engage Kids

-Read aloud lessons are one of the most magical moments in a classroom.
+Read aloud lessons with read aloud strategies are one of the most magical moments in a classroom.
 They allow teachers to model fluency, introduce new vocabulary, and model the pure joy of reading rich stories.
-However, keeping little learners engaged during read alouds can sometimes feel like herding cats, especially in this tech world with instant gratification.
-By using […]
+However, keeping little learners engaged during read alouds can sometimes feel like herding cats, especially in this tech world with […]

-Most of us, as teachers, read aloud to our students.
+Most of us, as teachers, really enjoy reading aloud to our students.
 We love it!
 They love it!
 It’s a win!
 The science of reading research has shown us how children learn to read and the best practices for teaching reading.
-Reading aloud to kids is a powerful tool that aligns well with these evidence-based strategies.
-Today […]
+Reading aloud to kids is a powerful tool that aligns well with these evidence-based […]

 September 11 Patriot Day Activities for Kids

 Patriot Day is a significant day of remembrance, and introducing it to our little learners can feel tricky.
 We want it to be done thoughtfully.
-One way to do this is through carefully chosen Patriot Day read alouds.
-Using stories that explain the importance of unity, bravery, and compassion helps students understand this important day […]
+One way to do this is through carefully chosen Patriot Day activities such as read alouds.
+Using stories that explain the importance of unity, bravery, and compassion helps students understand […]

 Fall Read Alouds: 6 September Books You Will Love

 It’s September and school has settled in, your routines are becoming solidified, and it air starts to get cooler.
-I truly love to welcome September into the classroom because the pace of our day seems to find its rhythm.
-We are busy with centers as we get ready for reading small groups to start soon […]
+I truly love to welcome September into the classroom because the pace of our day seems to find its rhythm, especially with fall read alouds.
+We are busy with centers as we get ready for reading […]

 6 Books for April Read Alouds Your Students Will Love